vpreseault/credit-card-validator/README.md

 go build -o ccv ./cmd/cli
 ```

-Note:
+> [NOTE]
-if you receive this error or something similar when running the program:
+> If you receive the following error on Windows you may need to convert the binary into an executable file.

 ```bash
 ccv : The term 'ccv' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and